enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-destructuring/kotlin-destructuring-lambdas.md

 }
 ```

-> Use destructuring in lambdas when working with pairs or entries to make code more readable.
+> 💡 Use destructuring in lambdas when working with pairs or entries to make code more readable and concise.
+It's especially useful when dealing with maps and pairs.

 ---

 ## Practice